YuraLitvinov/patchdog/README.md

 jobs:
   run_patchdog:
 #only linux is supported, but many flavors, as patchdog binaries are statically linked
+    # if is used for on: issue_comment, otherwise it is not required
+    if: |
+      github.event.issue.pull_request != '' && contains(github.event.comment.body, '@patchdog')
     runs-on: ubuntu-latest
 #these are the permission without which the actions wouldn't work
     permissions: